 - Curriculum Collection/Leapfrog: 1

 Returning Library Materials

-Audios must be rewound.
-Books, audios, video games, and DVDs may be returned in the outside book drop.
+Books, audios, video games, and DVDs may be returned in the outside book and media drops provided.
 Framed prints and eReaders must be returned at the Circulation Desk.

 Damaged and Lost Materials Policy

 The charge for minor damage to library materials is $2.00 per item for Print Materials and $10.00 per item for Non-Print Materials.
 Minor damage of Print Materials includes, but is not limited to missing barcodes, book pockets or hanging bags as well as damaged or missing plastic book jackets.
 Minor damage of Non-Print Materials includes but is not limited to a broken jewel case, broken or heat damaged audio book cases, the cost of replacing one damaged CD that is part of a Book-On-CD or one damaged tape that is part of a Book-On-Tape.

 eReaders: Library customers must pay the full replacement charge for the eBook Reader should it be lost or damaged.
 If the device is lost or damaged, the replacement charge is $99.00.
 If the USB charger is lost or damaged, the replacement charge is $10.00.
 If the sleeve/case is lost or damaged, the replacement charge is $20.00.

 Library customers who return library material that cannot be easily repaired or cleaned must pay the full list price of the item borrowed or purchase a replacement copy.
 The replacement copy must be a new copy of the title and be the exact edition that was damaged or lost.
 In extenuating circumstances, a library administrator may authorize the acceptance of another edition.
 Once paid, the library customer may keep the damaged item.

 The library shall charge a penalty of $30.00 for each check that is returned for insufficient funds.